osalabs/phpminiadmin/README.md

 For additional security you may edit phpminiadmin.php file and set some password (see $ACCESS_PWD variable)

+## Config file

+You can also create phpminiconfig.php in the same directory as phpminiadmin.php with database credentials or password.
+This way you can easily install future releases of phpminiadmin.php

+See phpminiconfig.sample.php for an example.

 ## Links
 - [Screenshots](http://sourceforge.net/project/screenshots.php?group_id=181023)
 - [Live demo](http://phpminiadmin.sourceforge.net/phpminiadmin.php) (pwd: pmaiscool)